-Few county governments have established burial sites preservation boards.
+Few county governments have established burial sites preservation boards (see Appendix 4).
 These advisory bodies at county or municipal levels serve to provide a forum and network opportunities to all parties interested in burial sites.
-Depending upon the needs of given jurisdictions, these groups can be responsible for documentation, educational programs, maintaining an official or unofficial list, communicating/cooperating with groups such as genealogists, archaeologists, and descendants.
+Depending upon the needs of given jurisdictions, these groups can be responsible for documentation, educational programs, maintaining an official or unofficial list, or communicating/cooperating with groups such as genealogists, archaeologists, and descendants.

-Recommendation: Recommend that county governments create burial sites preservation boards responsible for inventorying burial sites and serving as a clearinghouse of information related to cemetery maintenance and preservation at the local level.
+Recommendation G.4.1: Encourage county governments to create burial sites preservation boards responsible for inventorying burial sites and serving as a clearinghouse of information related to cemetery maintenance and preservation at the local level.
 Boards should be encouraged to consult with MCAAHC on issues related to cemeteries or burial grounds that are of historic significance to the enslaved African or African American experience in Maryland.